Divinelink/TicTacToe/README.md

 A Simple Tic Tac Toe game made with C# in UWP.

-This game was originally created for the StudentGuru community at the University of Piraeus.
+This game was originally created for the StudentGuru community, part of the University of Piraeus.